 Net Metering Advantages

 With net metering, you receive credits at the full retail rate of electricity for the energy you send back to the grid.
 This means you are effectively compensated at the same rate you pay for electricity when you use it.
-For homeowners in states that still offer full retail net metering, this can be highly beneficial as it maximizes savings by lowering electricity bills and reducing the payback period for solar systems.
+For homeowners in states that still offer full retail net metering, this is highly beneficial as it maximizes savings by lowering electricity bills and reducing the payback period for solar systems.

 Net Billing Advantages